Madness (Sleeping with Sirens album): Sound and influence

 Madness is a pop rock album with punk and hardcore influences.
 According to a review by Radio.com, the album has "empowering lyrics and anthem-like sing-along choruses" and is "massive, emotional, and speaks directly to disaffected youth and others who’ve been told they’ll never amount to anything."
-Due to the fact that the album's recording sessions took place throughout a time where Sleeping with Sirens were not signed to a record label and had little money, frontman Kellin Quinn said "it's always chaotic and madness and just being caught in the middle of it and figuring out who you are in the midst of all the craziness."
+Due to the fact that the album's recording sessions took place throughout a time when Sleeping with Sirens were not signed to a record label and had little money, frontman Kellin Quinn said "it's always chaotic and madness and just being caught in the middle of it and figuring out who you are in the midst of all the craziness."

 Release

 In late August, the group performed a new track, entitled "Kick Me", live at the Reading and Leeds Festivals.
 In addition, it was announced that the group had recently shot a music video for the track.
 The music video for the song was released on November 10.
 In November and December, the group went on a co-headlining US with Pierce the Veil with support from Beartooth and This Wild Life.
 On January 1, 2015, "We Like It Loud" was made available for streaming and as a free download.
 On January 22, Madness was announced for release in March.
 In addition, a music video was also released for "Go Go Go".
 Between January and March, the group embarked on a second leg of their co-headlining US tour with Pierce the Veil.
 They were supported by PVRIS and Mallory Knox.
 "Better Off Dead" was released on March 12, 2015.

 "Fly" was made available for streaming on March 10, followed by "Gold" on March 12, and "Save Me a Spark" on March 13.
 Madness was released on March 17 through Epitaph Records.
 On May 5, a music video was released for "The Strays".
 In June, the group went on an acoustic tour, dubbed the We Like It Quiet Tour, with support from The Summer Set and Nick Santino.
 On September 9, a music video was released for "Better Off Dead".
 In October and November, the group supported All Time Low on their Back to the Future Hearts tour in the US.
 In November and December 2016, the group went on headlining US tour with support from State Champs, Tonight Alive and Waterparks.